Nitrux is made with by people like you.

 Explore a universe of apps in Nitrux with Appimage.

-The NX Software Center is a free application that provides Linux users with a modern and easy way to manage the software installed on their open source operating systems.
-It has been specifically engineered to run on top of the Qt desktop environments.
+The NX Software Center is a free application that provides Linux users with a modern and comfortable way to manage the software installed on their open source operating systems.
+It has been specially engineered to run on top of the Qt desktop environments.
 It is your new one stop shop for all things app related.
-Designed from the ground up to be easily handled by users as well as easily integrated by distributions.
+It is designed from the ground up to be easily handled by users as well as easily integrated by distributions.
 Its features allow you to search, install and manage and AppImages.
-AppImages are faster to install, easier to create and safer to run.
+AppImages are faster to install, more accessible to create and safer to run.
 AppImages aim to work on any distribution or device, from IoT devices to servers, desktops to mobile devices.

 The NX Software Center is all about new app delivery technologies, and its focus is to empower the user to browse, test, install apps and update their installation without fear of disastrous results.
 Installing an application is easy!
-When you’ve found the application that you want, click the “Install” button in the, and it will begin to download and install.
+When you’ve found the software that you want, click the “Install” button in the, and it will begin to download and install.
 With this software, you will be able to view installed applications, remove them, view available updates for installed applications, find and install new apps.

 Securing your desktop and workstation.

 NX Firewall is a firewall tool for Linux uses the Qt toolkit.
 You can use the wizard to create a basic firewall, then streamline it further using the dynamic rules.
 You can open and close ports with a few clicks, or monitor your services giving access only to a select few.
 NX Firewall is an open source application that provides users with a graphical user interface (GUI) for the ufw (Uncomplicated Firewall)/iptables command-line interface, which lets users manage Linux kernel’s packet filtering system.